 10. Magna Carta…Holy Grail (2013)

 The height of luxury rap, Magna Carta Holy Grail is full of references that are lost on the average listener and felt like Jay was bragging at us rather than rhyming to us.
 Much of the boasting feels reductive – the listener should believe he is good because he’s successful and his success is proof that he’s good.
 Occasionally this works, like on “Picasso Baby,” but more often it does not.
-While much of the production is lavish and feels grandiose, parts of the album feel unfinished, from the under-a-minute throwaways like “Verus” and “Beach Is Better” to “BBC,” an absolutely star-studded posse cut with features from Nas, Beyoncé, Justin Timberlake, Nigo, and Swizz Beatz with production from Timbaland and Pharrell that feels more like a fun freestyle outtake rather than an actual song.
+While much of the production is lavish and feels grandiose, parts of the album feel unfinished, from the under-a-minute throwaways like “Versus” and “Beach Is Better” to “BBC,” an absolutely star-studded posse cut with features from Nas, Beyoncé, Justin Timberlake, Nigo, and Swizz Beatz with production from Timbaland and Pharrell that is fun but still feels more like a freestyle outtake rather than an actual song.
 There are moments of poignancy, like the ode to his daughter, “JAY Z Blue,” and the survivor’s guilt confessional, “Nickels and Dimes,” but they come towards the end, a bit too late.

 Related: Classic Non-Album Cuts: Jay-Z